tsmx/secure-config-tool/README.md

 #### -p, --patterns

-Specifies the patterns for the keys of the configuration file that should be encrypted.
+A comma-separated list of patterns for the keys of the configuration file that should be encrypted.
 Pattern matching is done for every key of the provided JSON input with a case-insensitive RegEx validation.
 If the match succeeds, the value of the key is encrypted.

 ```
 [tsmx@localhost ]$ secure-config-tool create-file -p "Username,Password" ./config.json > config-production.json